RandomSearch18/a-level-project/docs/readme.md

 > The system should perform well and be responsive to a variety of devices, across mobile and desktop

+### Final testing

+I will perform final testing using the deployed version at <https://marvellous-mapping-machine.pages.dev/>, because it is the way my stakeholders and users will use the app.
+In this way, I will be perfoming an end-to-end test.

+#### Testing a route

+### Final stakeholder feedback

+#### Final stakeholder feedback from Andrew

+He tested a route from his house to school, and it didn't give him the route he would usally take, which was a slight dissapointment.

+He tested a route through a forest that he likes to run through, and he was very happy with the route it suggested.

+He found it odd how far to the right the Calculate button is on wide screens.
+This is because I built the UI using a mobile-first approach, and I haven't made any specific adaptions to desktop screens.

 ## Appendix

 ### Appendix A: Glossary